Experts Identify Brain Mechanism That Controls Craving For Sugar

 By studying rats, the team identified a mechanism that appears to sense how much glucose is reaching the brain and prompts animals to seek more if it detects a shortfall.
 The researchers believe it may play a role in driving our preference for sweet and starchy foods.

 Our brains rely heavily on glucose for energy.
 It’s clearly a very important nutrient, but in our evolutionary past it would have been hard to come by .
 So we have a deep-rooted preference for glucose-rich foods and seek them out.“

 The researchers hypothesised that an enzyme called glucokinase might play a role in driving our desire for glucose.
 Glucokinase is involved in sensing glucose in the liver and pancreas.
 It is present in the hypothalamus, an area of the brain that regulates a variety of essential functions including food intake, but its exact role was unclear.

-Dr Gardiner suggested that in humans it might be possible to reduce cravings for glucose by altering one’s diet and a drug acting on this system could potentially prevent obesity .
+In humans, it might be possible to reduce cravings for glucose by altering one’s diet and a drug acting on this system could potentially prevent obesity.